Amanda Morris, LCSW, therapist specializing in emotional abuse and narcissistic abuse therapy in Baton Rouge

 Licensed for telehealth in Virginia (#0904014789).

-I have 25 years of clinical experience working with women healing from emotionally abusive and controlling relationships.
-My approach to therapy is client-centered, trauma-informed, neurodiversity-affirming, and rooted in Attachment-Based Therapy, Relational Therapy, Psychodynamic Therapy, Feminist Therapy and Family Systems Therapy.
+• I have 25 years of clinical experience working with women struggling with relationships that feel intense, unsteady and confusing.
+My approach to therapy is client-centered, trauma-informed, neurodiversity-affirming, and rooted in Attachment-Based Therapy, Client-Centered Therapy, Relational Therapy, and Psychodynamic Therapy.

 You’re so much stronger than you realize.